-HR 711 Equal Treatment for Public Servants Act (02/04/2015, Referred to House Committee on Ways and Means)
+HR 711 Equal Treatment for Public Servants Act (03/22/2016, House Ways and Means Social Security Subcommittee, Hearing)

-This bill repeals the Windfall Elimination Provision and replaces it with a formula that proportionally considers all public and private employment over a person's career.
+This bill repeals the Windfall Elimination Provision and replaces it with a formula that is proportional to a worker's full career earnings.

-HR 973 Social Security Fairness Act (02/13/2015, Referred to House Committee on Ways and Means)

-This bill repeals the Government Pension Offset and Windfall Elimination Provisions.
+HR 973 Social Security Fairness Act (02/13/2015, Referred to House Committee on Ways and Means) This bill repeals the Government Pension Offset and Windfall Elimination Provisions.
 Companion bill to S 1651.